Hokkien Mee: Malaysia’s Best $2 Noodle Dish

 What Travel Guides Won’t Tell You: The Class Element

-The one thing you need to do: Get to Jalan Alor in Kuala Lumpur before 9 p.m., order Hokkien Mee from any stall with a visible line, and eat it standing up with a cold beer.
-Don’t overthink it.
-Don’t wait for a better version.
-This is the version.
+Do this: Hit Jalan Alor before 9 p.m., grab Hokkien Mee from any busy stall, and eat it standing up with a cold beer.
+Don’t wait for something better—this is it.